ykarikos/letterpress.fi/README.md

 Try it out at http://letterpress.peruna.fi/

+Part of the contributions are sponsored by [Futurice](http://futurice.com)'s [Spice Program](http://spiceprogram.org/oss-sponsorship/).

 ### Ideas for improvement:
 * authenticate players properly (e.g. via Google) and/or make sure that a game can not be hijacked
 * when another player has played a tile, reload the page less violently: preserve selected tiles